Feadosi/Feadosi/README.md

-# My name is Feodosiy
+# My name is Feadosi
 ## I'm an Embedded Software Engineer